Reginald Barclay: Lieutenant, junior grade

 In his inaugural appearance in The Next Generation's third season episode "Hollow Pursuits", Lieutenant Junior Grade Barclay is addicted to using the holodeck and recreates the crew of the Enterprise-D on the holodeck with attributes and in settings which allow him to more easily interact with them.
 Crewmembers find him difficult to work with, and Wesley calls him "Broccoli" behind his back.
 Counselor Deanna Troi (Marina Sirtis) and Guinan (Whoopi Goldberg) both support Barclay in escaping to his fantasies, though Troi is annoyed to later find herself recreated as "the Goddess of Empathy", in what Dr. Lynne Joyrich—Brown University professor of modern culture and media—described as "a clear sexual invitation".
 Despite his embarrassment, Barclay saves the Enterprise, "gaining both self-confidence and a newfound respect from his peers as a result."

 For the fourth season, bringing back Barclay was on executive producer Michael Piller's to-do list, but they were having trouble finding a vehicle for the character; they did not want to return to the well again for the "nervous chap in the holodeck".
 Joe Menosky wrote "The Nth Degree" about a crew member who becomes superintelligent, and it was suggested that they could slot Barclay into that role.
 Barclay is affected by an alien space probe which induces the superintelligence.
 Under the influence of the probe, he modifies the ship extensively and propels it to the center of the Milky Way.
 After losing his heightened intelligence, Barclay explains that it was the probe's creators who impelled his actions as a way of meeting new species.

 Barclay returns in the season six episode "Realm of Fear".
 It is revealed that Barclay is phobic about using the transporter, an aspect of the character that was derived from episode writer Brannon Braga's own fear of flying.
 After transporting back from another vessel (the USS Yosemite), Barclay insists he sees creatures in the matter stream.
-Overcoming his fears, Barclay is repeatedly transported until he grabs ahold of one of the creatures which turns out to be a missing crew member from the Yosemite.
+Overcoming his fears, Barclay is repeatedly transported until he grabs hold of one of the creatures which turns out to be a missing crew member from the Yosemite.

 In the second season's "Elementary, Dear Data", a troublemaking self-aware holoprogram of Professor Moriarty (Daniel Davis) was accidentally created and then stored in long-term memory at the end of the episode.
 That episode's sequel, season six's "Ship in a Bottle", finds Barclay inadvertently releasing Moriarty, who wrests control of the Enterprise by trapping Picard, Data, and Barclay inside nested holodecks.
 Barclay was included because it was initially felt that the episode needed a character ignorant of season two events.
 Though this characteristic was ultimately unnecessary, episode writer René Echevarria opined that only Barclay could have pulled off the episode's final moment where Barclay momentarily questions whether he was still in a simulated reality.